MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 ---
 author: guenp
-description: Learn how to submit a batch of jobs concurrently to Azure Quantum using Python. ms.author: guenp ms.date: 10/21/2021 ms.service: azure-quantum ms.subservice: optimization ms.topic: how-to
+description: Learn how to solve a batch of problems with asyncio with Azure Quantum using Python. ms.author: guenp ms.date: 10/21/2021 ms.service: azure-quantum ms.subservice: optimization ms.topic: how-to
-title: Solve a batch of problems
+title: Solve a batch of problems using asyncio
 uid: microsoft.quantum.optimization.async-io
 ---

-# Solve a batch of problems
+# Solve a batch of problems using asyncio

 Learn how to solve a batch of problems by submitting a batch of jobs asynchronously to Azure Quantum using Python.